A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Asymptotics

-where $c_1, c_2>0$.
-However, one can use phase diagrams to prove that any $a$ with $a(s_2),a'(s_2)>0$ satisfying this differential inequality must blow up in finite distance.
-We prove this using phase diagrams: Taking $z = a$, $w = a'$ we obtain the ODE system
+where $c_1, c_2>0$ are some positive constants.
+This differential inequality forces $a$ to blow up in finite distance.
+We prove this using phase diagrams, as we did in the proof of Lemma \ref{asymptotics}: Write $z = a$ and $w = a'$ to obtain